 In their use of Callisto, the show deconstructed But for Me, It Was Tuesday.
 Back in her warlord days, Xena led a raid on a village that involved an accidental fire that killed women and children.
 Though she felt regret, it didn't exactly keep her up at night.
 Years later, Callisto turns up, swearing vengeance for the deaths of her parents and sister in that raid, and confronting Xena with the fact that her past crimes have created a psychopath.
 It's not until this point that Xena realizes the full consequences of her actions and the fact that she's unknowingly created her worst enemy, a woman who doesn't want anything in life but to make Xena suffer.
 Xena's "Tuesday" ends up costing her dearly, both with her Guilt Complex and in all the chaos that Callisto causes.

-Tosh.0 deconstructed Too Soon in a blink it or miss it moment.
+Tosh.0 deconstructed Too Soon in a blink-and-you'll-miss-it moment.
 During a video breakdown Tosh makes a joke that a guy falling two feet off a roof "Flailed like Saddam at the end of a noose."
-The audience is shocked by this joke until Tosh responds by saying.
-"Seriously?
-It's Too Soon for Saddam jokes...Do you guys miss Saddam?"
+The audience is shocked by this joke until Tosh responds by saying, "Is it too soon for Saddam jokes? ...Do you guys miss Saddam?"

 "iKiss" deconstructs Felony Misdemeanor, in which everyone in whole school makes fun of Freddie for not having had a First Kiss after Sam reveals it on the show.
 These incidents end up emotionally breaking Freddie so much that he cuts of all social contact, and Carly blasts Sam for the trouble she caused, stating that it all can't be done away with a simple apology.